Coroners Inquest, Investigations and funding.

 Will I have to give evidence in Court

-In a 1 week Jury Inquest before, the death of a South Wales schoolboy was investigated.
-The consequence of the inquest led on behalf of the boys family by Mr Graham Balmforth was a full investigation by the Health and Safety Executive.
-That investigation resulted in a Crown criminal prosecution of the local authority for significant mismanagement and breaches of Health and Safety.
+In a 1 week Coroners inquest before a Jury, the death of a South Wales schoolboy was investigated.
+The consequence of the inquest, which was led on behalf of the boys family by Mr Graham Balmforth was a full investigation and prosecution by the Health and Safety Executive of the local authority.
+That investigation resulted in a Crown prosecution for significant mismanagement and breaches of Health and Safety.
 The authority was able to evade a substantive fine only because of the hardship that this would impose on the community.
 The inquest and subsequent investigation however sparked a debate in the Welsh Parliament regarding Public Finance Initiatives and a design safety.
 A nationwide review of schools health and safety particularly with regard to onsite traffic management followed.
 The report of the incident is listed in the below video.

 The Law Med Medical Panel is an unincorporated association its members are clinical negligence accredited specialists.